Petr Chelčický: Priesthood of the believer

 Chelčický criticized the use of force in matters of faith.
-He taught that the Christian should strive for righteousness of his own free will but must not force others to be good and that goodness should be voluntary.
+He taught that the Christian should strive for righteousness of their own free will but must not force others to be good and that goodness should be voluntary.
 He believed that the Christian must love God and one's neighbor and that is the way to convert people rather than by compulsion.
 He maintained that any type of compulsion is evil and that Christians should not participate in political struggles.

 Sacraments

-Petr Chelčický advocated for baptism to be generally administered to those who are of later age.
-However he did not completely forbid infant baptism, allowing it if the parents would assure their education in the faith.
+Chelčický advocated for baptism to be generally administered to those who are of later age.
+However, he did not completely forbid infant baptism, allowing it if the parents would assure their education in the faith.
 He additionally did not propose re-baptism.
-Petr Chelčický did not believe that baptism by itself could save but is a part of the process of salvation which included instruction, confirmation and discipleship.
+Chelčický did not believe that baptism by itself could save but is a part of the process of salvation which included instruction, confirmation and discipleship.

-He additionally rejected transubstantiation but did not hold to memorialism which was taught by radical Hussites.
+He additionally rejected transubstantiation but did not hold to memorialism, which was taught by radical Hussites.

 Other teachings

-Petr Chelčický based his teaching on the Sermon on the Mount, renouncing violence, bearing arms and oaths.
-He also supported ascetism and believed celibacy to be a holier state than marriage.
+Chelčický based his teaching on the Sermon on the Mount, renouncing violence, bearing arms and oaths.
+He also supported asceticism and believed celibacy to be a holier state than marriage.

 Chelčický opposed indulgences and paying masses for the dead.
 Later he protested against the Utraquists making compromises with the Catholic church, seeing it as a reunion with the Antichrist.

 Chelčický held that apostolic succession is not determined by laying on of hands but it is a matter of the clergy following the teaching of Christ.